Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/sample-arfoundation.md

 This sample demonstrates operating the position and direction of a camera on another PC from the mobile device supported by [AR Foundation](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@latest).

 > [!NOTE]
-> In this version, it was checked on only iOS devices.
-Android and other devices are not supported by this sample.

-> [!NOTE]
 > If no codec is available on both sender and receiver, the video can not stream.
 Please note that the compatibility of codecs is different corresponding to platforms and graphics API.

 ## Sample scenes